 The Medicolegal Investigation Unit is also available for specialized instruction opportunities to field personnel, and offers instruction in Evidence Technician schools and specialized BCI training.

-The HFW Seminar will be held from September 26, through October 1, 2021, at the New York State Police Academy in Albany, NY.
+The HFW Seminar will be held from September 17-22, 2023, at the New York State Police Academy in Albany, N.Y.

 The seminar is intended for detectives and investigators whose primary expertise is to investigate homicides.